jameskaggwa/jameskaggwa/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on ...
-- 🌱 I’m currently doing a bachelors of science in computer science
+- 🌱 I’m currently doing a bachelor of Science in computer science
 - 👯 I’m looking for work in the field of data analytics and analysis
-- 💬 Ask me about Data Analaytics
+- 💬 Ask me about Data analysis
-- 📫 How to reach me: [my portifolio website]: [https://www.mozilla.org](https://jamesidea.com/)
+- 📫 How to reach me: [my portfolio website]:[https://www.mozilla.org](https://jamesidea.com/)
 <!--
 **jameskaggwa/jameskaggwa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.